stuntrally/stuntrally3/docs/Materials.md

 ## 🌠 New .material.json

 We now use `.material.json` format (for almost all materials).
 It is more advanced, but longer.
 A bit worse to edit by hand.
-There are no comments in json, sadly.
+There are no comments in this .json, sadly.
+Its syntax is explaned with examples below.

-Material Editor GUI can **save** into `.json` files in:
+Material Editor GUI can **save** into `.json` files in (Windows [Paths](Paths.md)):
 `/home/user/.cache/stuntrally3/materials`
 either one material or all.